-A Commercial furnace is built to last.
+A commercial furnace is built to last.
 With proper HVAC maintenance, the average commercial heating system can last up to 20 years or more.
-However, there will come a time when your furnace fails to heat your building efficiently, resulting in temperature fluctuations, cold spots and rising heat bills.
+However, there will come a time when your furnace fails to heat your building efficiently, resulting in temperature fluctuations, cold spots, and rising heat bills.
 When this happens, it is time to consider a furnace replacement.
 Whether you are replacing an old HVAC unit or are installing a unit in a new building, it is important to properly prepare for the installation.

 Inspect and Assess Your Needs

 While it is easy to have an HVAC professional come into your building and replace your commercial furnace without any preparation, this is not the most effective method.
 Ideally, you want to have your building assessed by a professional before choosing a unit.
-An experienced professional can evaluate the size of your building to determine what size and style of heating equipment is best.
+An experienced professional can evaluate the size of your building to determine what size and style of heating equipment are best.

-There are several things to look at when choosing a furnace, including size, type and efficiency.
+There are several things to look at when choosing a furnace, including size, type, and efficiency.
 Note that the higher the Annual Fuel Utilization Efficiency (AFUE) rating, the more efficient the equipment.
 To meet current regulations, a furnace must have an AFUE rating of 80 percent or higher.
 Once you have chosen a replacement unit, a heating technician will install the new furnace.